Fennel Oil Uses and Benefits

 The naturally sweet flavour of Fennel essential oil can be useful when trying to avoid processed sugar and sweets.
 The chemical makeup of Fennel includes Trans anethole, a monoterpene that is 13 times sweeter than table sugar.
 To utilize these benefits of Fennel oil, take a drop of Fennel in water or green juice to help fight sweet tooth cravings.*

 If you are feeling sluggish or bloated, take Fennel oil internally, as it may help to promote healthy metabolism, liver function, and circulation.* When taken internally, Fennel essential oil may also help support the health of the lungs and respiratory tract.* To take Fennel oil internally, add a few drops to water or another beverage, or add 1–2 drops in a Veggie Capsule.

 Looking for another way to use Fennel essential oil for cooking?
-Fennel goes great with dips and salads when you want to add a sharp, flavorful element to your dish.
-Add a toothpick’s amount to white bean dips and cucumber salads for digestive benefits and a savory flavor.
+Fennel goes great with dips and salads when you want to add a sharp, flavourful element to your dish.
+Add a toothpick’s amount to white bean dips and cucumber salads for digestive benefits and a savory flavour.